 Health data on the management of the pandemic: lessons for the future

 The Austrian Court of Audit (ACA) wishes its report published today on "Health Data on Pandemic Management in the First Year of the COVID-19 Pandemic" to be considered as a lessons-learned report for future crisis management.
-The question as to how to respond to future comparable situations was the focus of the auditors.
-The aim of the audit was to assess the availability, quality and processing of health-related data on the development of infections and on the epidemiological management.
+In the framework of the audit, the ACA's auditors focused on the question as to how to respond to future comparable situations.
+The aim of the audit was to assess the availability, quality and preparation of health-related data on the incidence of infection and on epidemiological management.

-An improved set of data – such as on hospital bed occupancy and regular medical care services –, the systematic use of all available data as well as uniform, quality-assured communications can make a significant contribution to the fight against the pandemic.
+An improved set of data – such as on hospital bed occupancy and regular medical care services –, the systematic use of all available data as well as uniform, quality-assured communications can make a significant contribution to pandemic management.

 The audit essentially concerned the year 2020, i.e. the first year of the COVID-19 pandemic.